adobe/AEMCS-CDN-Log-Analysis-Tooling/ELK/README.md

 This completes the one-time setup.
 Now you can ingest the logs and analyze them.

 ## How to analyze the AEMCS CDN logs

+This repository provides three dashboards to analyze the AEMCS CDN logs.
+You can use these dashboards to visualize the CDN log data in Kibana.

 1. Download the CDN logs from Adobe Cloud Manager, refer the documentation [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/manage-logs).